Wide open trail corridor stretching toward the horizon under big sky, tall grass on either side

 Just south of the corridor.
 Wooded hills and a completely different character – the perfect companion ride.

-Connects to the Don Valley system at the eastern end.
-Forest, creek, and a bit more effort.
+Connects to the Don Valley system at the eastern end of the Finch corridor.
+Enter a forested ravine and follow the river.